FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ## Implemented Features

 - **Menu** - When first running the game, the user will be met with a menu that can be navigated with the left and right arrows keys.
-It has the option to start a new game or to exit.
+It has multiple game modes and exit as options.
+- **Multiple Game Modes** - Each option in the menu correspondes to a diferent game mode, with a diferent clock duration.
+In some game modes the clock extends after every move.
-- **2 Player Game** - The game is will show a standard 8 by 8 square board, with 8 pawns, 2 rooks, 2 knights, 2 bishops, 1 queen and 1 king on either side, where 2 players take alternating turns moving their pieces.
+- **2 Player Game** - The game will show a standard 8 by 8 square board, with 8 pawns, 2 rooks, 2 knights, 2 bishops, 1 queen and 1 king on either side, where 2 players take alternating turns moving their pieces.
 - **Piece Movement** - The pieces of the game, when selected will be able to be moved to a correct, legal position based on the rules of the game (Ex: knight will only be able to move in an L shape, the bishop will only be able to move diagonally).
+There are also situational moves such as castle and en passant.
 - **Piece capturing** - When a Piece is moved to a square occupied by an enemy piece, it will capture it.
 The enemy piece will be removed from the board and the other piece will take its square.
 - **Cursor** - In each turn, the player will be able to select the desired piece, with the arrow keys, and then select a legal square for the piece to move into.

-## Planned Features

-Order by importance:
 - **Check** - When, in the current round, an enemy piece is threatening to capture the king a check is initiated.
 When this happens the player must act in order to protect the king and stop the check.
+The king in check will be highlighted in purple.
 - **Checkmate** - During a check, when there is no possible way to protect the king and stop the check, there will be a Checkmate.
 The player who initiated the check will win and the game will return to the Main Menu.

-- **Countdown Clock** - When starting a new game, the players will be asked the duration of the countdown clocks.
-During the game, each turn, the corresponding clock will start ticking down, stopping when the player has made their move.
+- **Countdown Clock** -  During the game, each turn, the corresponding clock will start ticking down, stopping when the player has made their move.
 Subsequently, the other player's clock will do the same.
 When a player's clock reaches 0 the game will end and that player will lose.

-- **New variants of chess** - This point will prove almost all the design patterns that we have created.

-- **New options to menu - depending on the above topic** - Creating options that allows you to choose the new variants.

-- **Maybe a Mouse Cursor and/or sound** - It would be cool to have a mouse cursor.
+Clock duration is based on the game mode.
+In some game modes, such as Blitz, the clock duration increases after every move.
+- **Sound** - The game plays sounds for movements, captures and for the checkmate.

 ## Design
 Throughout the development, we aimed to make our code as modular as we could, insuring adherence to the <b>SOLID</b> principles.